Gorillas, the on-demand grocery delivery startup, raises $290M and ‘surpasses’ $1B valuation – TechCrunch

 Gorillas, the Berlin-HQ’d startup that promises to let you order groceries and other “every day” items for delivery in as little as ten minutes, has raised $290 million in Series B funding, at a valuation that surpasses $1 billion.

-The round is led by Coatue Management, DST Global, and Tencent, with participation from Green Oaks, and Dragoneer.
+The round — which was first reported by BI — is led by Coatue Management, DST Global, and Tencent, with participation from Green Oaks, Fifth Wall, and Dragoneer.
 Previous backer Atlantic Food Labs also followed on.

 Noteworthy, Gorillas CEO and co-founder Kağan Sümer tells TechCrunch the round is “100% equity” (i.e. without a debt component).
 Asked if it includes any secondary funding — seeing existing shareholders liquidate a portion of their shares — Gorillas declined to comment.

 Having become one of the fastest European startups to have achieved so-called “unicorn” status — a valuation of $1 billion or more — Gorillas says it will reward its rider crew and warehouse staff with $1 million in bonuses.
 However, the company isn’t disclosing how this one-off bonus breaks down per worker, and it isn’t clear if the bonus is cash or stock or a mixture of both.
+The move comes at a time when Gorillas riders in Germany are reportedly organising to unionise.

 “In contrast to established gig economy models, we employ more than a thousand riders directly,” says Sümer.
 “Therefore, we invest in a strong career development program, rider security and a healthy working environment.
 Beyond that, all riders will receive a once-off payment”.